Greystone station

-Greystone station is a commuter rail stop on the Metro-North Railroad's Hudson Line, located in the Greystone neighborhood of Yonkers, New York.
+Greystone station is a commuter rail station on the Metro-North Railroad Hudson Line, located in the Greystone neighborhood of Yonkers, New York.
+The station has two high-level side platforms, each eight cars long, serving the outer tracks of the four-track line.

-As of August 2006, daily commuter ridership was 513 and there are 250 parking spots.

 History

 Greystone station was originally built in 1899 by developer Charles Harriman as "Harriman station" for the New York Central and Hudson River Railroad, who insisted that he rename the station "Greystone" in 1910.
 A pedestrian bridge was built in 1915.
 As with many NYCRR stations in Westchester County, the station became a Penn Central station upon the merger between NYC and Pennsylvania Railroad in 1968, until it was taken over by Conrail in 1976, and then by Metro-North in 1983.

-Station layout

-The station has two high-level side platforms, each eight cars long.